SwiftGen/SwiftGen/Documentation/templates/MigrationGuide.md

 ### XCAssets

 All groups (folders) are no longer namespaced by default.
 A group will now only be namespaced if you've enabled the corresponding "provides namespace" for that group in Xcode.
-To enable the old behaviour again, use the `forceProvidesNamespaces` flag.
+To enable the old behaviour again, use the `forceProvidesNamespaces` parameter in your config file.

-The template now supports `NSDataAsset` sets, so you can now safely access items such as JSON files from your asset catalog.
+The template now supports `NSDataAsset` sets, so you can now safely access items such as JSON files or any other data files from your asset catalog.

 Some smaller changes:
 * The template no longer generates `allXXX` constants by default.
-This can be turned on again with the `allValues` flag.
+This can be turned on again with the `allValues` parameter in your config file.
-* Together with the previous item, the `noAllValues` flag has been removed in favour of the `allValues` flag.
+* Together with the previous item, the `noAllValues` parameter has been removed in favour of the `allValues` parameter in your config file.
 * The old `allValues` constant (which was an alias for `allImages`) has been removed, use `allImages` instead.
 * The deprecated `Image` typealias (to `UIImage`/`NSImage`) has been renamed to `AssetImageTypeAlias`.